ballingj/django-riffmates/workflow_ch4.md

 ./manage.py migrate
 ```

-## Django ORM
+## Django ORM via CLI
-You can do this in django shell
+You can interact with the database using the django shell
 ```sh
 # Enter the django shell
 ./manage.py shell```